hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 Notes:
 - The photo picker does not require photo library permission prompts.
 - Picked images are saved into the App Group container so the widget can render them offline.
+- The app supports dismissing the keyboard by tapping outside inputs, plus a “Done” keyboard button.

 ---